Where you can make a positive impact towards net zero

-The term “single-use”, identifies that an instrument or piece of equipment is intended to be used on an individual patient during a single procedure and cannot be re-used and must be disposed of once used.
-In some cases, if even only the sterile packaging has been opened but the instrument or equipment has not been used, it must still be disposed of as they should not be re-sterilised.
+The term “single-use” identifies that an instrument or piece of equipment is intended to be used on an individual patient during a single procedure and cannot be re-used and must thereafter be disposed of.
+In some cases, even if only the sterile packaging has been opened but the instrument or equipment has not been used, it must still be disposed of as they should not be re-sterilised.

 Moving to reusable versions of equipment needn’t change therapy that can be offered and may indeed improve it.

 AHPs can also aid reuse of equipment that is prescribed.
 AHPs can ensure that where reusable equipment has been prescribed and is no longer required, the prescriber or service-user can contact the provider who issued their equipment to begin the reuse process.
 This involves collection, decontamination, inspection, and if practical, refurbishment.
 One of the key interventions mentioned in the Delivering a Net Zero NHS reportis the implementation of walking aids refurbishment schemes.
 The target is to have 40% of all walking aids refurbished in the next five years.
 A number of professions could liaise with their procurement team to set up a scheme in their trust.

 If reusable is generally more carbon-efficient than single-use, any decision to change equipment to reusable must be made with the procurement team, considering the impact on clinical outcomes, costs and carbon emissions

 For speech and language therapy, communication aids can be made reusable, and their lifespans increased relatively easily.
 Digital communication aids may have longer lifespans than more analogue predecessors and offer further features.
 This must be balanced against their increased cost and the environmental impact of powering/maintaining them.